 Tempesta is a deli/grocery in the West Loop serving fantastic and interesting gourmet sandwiches.
 It’s a counter-service spot, with some communal picnic tables and a few seats on the small patio.
 The Dante is one of our favorite Italian sandwiches in Chicago, and the delicious shaved apple, beet, and almond butter sandwich will impress you even if it’s the only vegetarian thing you’ve eaten all year.

-There’s no wrong way to eat a Reese’s, and there’s never a wrong time to eat at Athenian Room.
+There’s never a wrong time to eat at Athenian Room.
 The kalamata chicken is fantastic, and as a bonus, it also happens to cost just $11.50.
 In fact, everything here is both delicious and reasonably priced.
 And real dining solo pros know that you can also bring your food to the bar next door.

 The best way to deal with Avec’s limited reservation policy and always-crowded dining room is to hit it up solo during the week.
 Sit at the bar with some bacon-wrapped-chorizo-stuffed dates, another small plate or two, and a glass of wine.
 Consider yourself living the dream.